 Feeling stressed when taking exams is a normal feeling that happens to everybody.
 Examiners say that students generally get one band lower in IELTS speaking due to stress.
-If you have two, three or even up to six hours between your writing test and your speaking test, then finding something to do, which will take your mind off the test is important.
+If you have two, three or even up to six hours between your writing test and your speaking test, then finding something to do, which will take your mind off the test is essential.
 A tired, stressed mind plays tricks on you.
 An anxious mind deceives you and tells you things are worse than they are.
-Keeping positive is especially important if you didn’t have enough sleep the night before the exam.
+Keeping positive is crucial if you didn’t have enough sleep the night before the exam.

 Prevent stress by using some of the tips below!

 Here are 7 easy and actionable IELTS test day tips